 Grand View offers 40 majors leading to a bachelor’s degree.
 Each program emphasizes hands-on experience for students early in their program, with a career focus that allows students to explore, learn and grow while preparing for successful entry into the job market after graduation.

 As early as the sophomore year, Grand View students are encouraged toward internships, although most wait until their junior or senior years.
 Because of the close relationship between Grand View and the Des Moines community, challenging internships are readily available in a wide variety of businesses, state and local government departments, non-profit service groups and arts organizations.
 Grand View’s internship director is available to student interns for assistance and counseling.
 In many majors, an internship is required for graduation.

-Grand View has three honors programs – the Logos program, Expressions for business and accounting students, and ALT an honors magazine class for art and communication students.
+Grand View has two honors programs – the Logos program and ALT an honors magazine class for art and communication students.

 Student Support Services

 All students need a helping hand from time to time, some more than others.
 Grand View has an array of services available, from counseling to tutoring to math lab and the writing center, as well as a full-time disability services coordinator.